ismetdagli/MiningApplication/README.md

 - **load_and_plot_results.py**
   - This script loads results from the other scripts and creates various plots to visualize the output.
 Useful for analyzing and understanding the performance of different algorithms.

+# Under experiments, File Descriptions

+This project contains Python scripts focused on various aspects of mining and scheduling, with applications in edge and server environments.
+The scripts offer a range of functionalities, from mining simulations to different scheduling strategies, both locally and across clusters.

+## File Descriptions

+- **mining_scheduling_clusters_edgeandservers.py**
+  - This script manages mining and scheduling across clusters, incorporating edge and server environments.
+It offers flexibility for both centralized and distributed configurations.

+- **mining_scheduling_priority_asksameserver.py**
+  - This script handles mining with scheduling that prioritizes tasks asking for the same server.
+It is useful for optimizing server load and minimizing data transfer times.

+- **mining_scheduling_priority_dontaskedge.py**
+  - This script is similar to the above, but with a scheduling priority that avoids asking edge servers.
+It is designed for scenarios where edge resources are limited or less reliable.

+- **run_local.py**
+  - This script is designed for running simulations or tasks locally.
+It is ideal for debugging or smaller-scale testing.

+- **run_local_scheduler.py**
+  - This script offers local scheduling capabilities, allowing for controlled experiments with different scheduling strategies.

+- **simulation_mining.py**
+  - This script simulates mining operations.
+It can be used to test different configurations and parameters in a controlled environment.

+- **simulation_mining_strongscaling_v2.py**
+  - A variant of the mining simulation script, designed for strong scaling.
+It tests how mining operations perform as resources are increased.

+- **vr_scheduling_priority_dontaskedge.py**
+  - This script manages VR scheduling with a priority to avoid edge servers.
+It is tailored for VR applications where latency and stability are crucial.

+- **edge_server_count.py**
+  - This script provides utilities for counting and managing edge servers.
+It can help assess the available resources and their utilization.

+- **vr_weak_scaling.py**
+  - This script is designed for VR applications with weak scaling, testing how VR tasks perform as additional resources are introduced.

 ## Running the Scripts